-Magnesium deficiency is sometimes seen in patients with severe asthma (
+Magnesium deficiency is sometimes seen in people with severe asthma (

 Interestingly, an inhaler with magnesium sulfate is sometimes given to people with severe asthma to help relax and expand the airways.
-For those with life-threatening symptoms, injections are the preferred route of delivery (
+For those with life threatening symptoms, injections are the preferred method of delivery (

-In short, scientists believe severe asthma may be a symptom of magnesium deficiency in some patients, but further studies are needed to investigate its role.
+In short, scientists believe severe asthma may be a symptom of magnesium deficiency in some people, but further studies are needed to investigate its role.

 Magnesium deficiency has been associated with severe asthma.
 However, its role in the development of asthma is not entirely understood.

-Among the most serious symptoms of magnesium deficiency is heart arrhythmia, or irregular heartbeat (
+Heart arrhythmia, or irregular heartbeat, is among the most serious symptoms of magnesium deficiency (

 The symptoms of arrhythmia are mild in most cases.
 Often, it has no symptoms at all.
 However, in some people, it may cause heart palpitations, which are pauses between heartbeats.

-Magnesium supplements may also reduce symptoms in some patients with arrhythmia (
+Magnesium supplements may also help reduce symptoms in some people with arrhythmia (

 One of the symptoms of magnesium deficiency is heart arrhythmia, or irregular heartbeat, which may increase the risk of more serious complications, such as a stroke or heart failure.

-The table below shows the recommended daily allowance (RDA) or adequate intake (AI) for men and women in the United States.
+The table below shows the recommended daily allowance (RDA) or adequate intake (AI) for men and women in the United States (43).